 They will be sharing best practices in online instruction across the district.
 Teachers are sharing with each other and what is working for their students.

-Online Academic Skills Support
+Online Academic Skills Support & Summer Learning

 Also, looking at providing lists of books that are available online through district accounts and Ann Arbor District Library.

-It is a priority to figure out how to provide child care.
+At the working meeting, they said that it is a priority to figure out how to provide child care.
 What the district provides will be bound by space and social distancing requirement.
 They are reimagining child care.
 Extensive documentation on child care is small groups with no mixing.
 With the numbers that AAPS has served over the years, this can be difficult, but they are striving to provide this in the fall.

 Extra Curricular & Travel